 ‘…the AI did not emerge victorious — but even this mediocre performance is a stunning change from what AI was capable of just a few years ago.
 Until recently, chat bots were very obviously bots, producing incredibly simplistic, confused, incoherent text that no one would confuse for a competent human writer.’

-- None identified the essay as computer generated, it just didn’t meet the judges’ standards.
+Four judges said ‘no,’ and two said ‘maybe.’
+None identified the essay as computer generated; it didn’t meet the judges’ standards.